bbkr/exodus/README.md

 By doing so you will be able to:

 * Scale your whole system by adding more cheap database machines.
-* Add more complex features that uses a lot of database CPU, I/O and RAM resources.
+* Add more complex features that use a lot of database CPU, I/O and RAM resources.
 * Load balance your environment by moving clients between shards.
 * Handle exceptionally large clients by dedicating resources to them.
 * Utilize data centers in different countries to reduce network lag for clients and be more compliant with local data processing laws.